MichaelStollBayreuth/JacobiSum/README.md

 This repository contains formalizations in Lean+Mathlib of some results on Jacobi Sums.
 We mostly follow the book of Ireland and Rosen.

+The code is based on work done by Alexander Spahl for his BSc thesis in Bayreuth.

 Files:
 * [__JacobiSum/Auxiliary.lean__](JacobiSum/Auxiliary.lean):
   auxiliary lemmas